Websoft9/websoft9/docs/architecture.md

 * API
 * CLI

-It is more attractive to users is [200+ application templates](https://github.com/Websoft9/docker-library).
+And Websoft9 is more attractive to users is [200+ application templates](https://github.com/Websoft9/docker-library).